 The Principles of Animation teach us the importance of emphasizing aspects of the real world in creating believable animation.
 In many respects, sound can be used in the same thoughtful ways.
 But the thing is, sound in digital learning experiences is often forgotten or discarded as unimportant and eliminated due to time or budget constraints.
 Yet sound is a critical component

 Gamification has been an exciting tool in education, corporate training, marketing, and team-building for the past several years now.
 It is still fairly new, though, and for most people what it is and how it works is still a big mystery.
 Here’s some information that may help you wrap your head around how it can be useful

-"Crystal Island: Uncharted Territory" is a game developed by researchers at NC State University studying games and learning.
 The research of Dr. Hiller Spires and Dr. James Lester at NC State University investigates how games can influence problem solving for middle grade students in STEM education.
 I first looked at their work back some five years ago or so.
 Lester runs a research lab on games in education through the College of Engineering in computer

 So, before you go and say that games in learning or gamification in learning isn’t for adults, let me just remind you that every age enjoys playing games.
 My Great Aunt Flo taught me how to play Spite and Malice, a card game she regularly played with her friends until she was well into her 80’s.

 In an article by Jennifer Klostermann on CloudTweaks, the future of EduTech this year is in cloud computing, mobile learning, augmented reality and gesture-based learning, and game-based learning.
 These are a safe bet to be a spot-on projection for this year and certainly the next several years to come.
 The exciting area is where each of these